 Joe Amditis is the associate director of the Center for Cooperative Media at Montclair State University.
 He graduated from Rutgers University in 2013 and earned his B.A. with a double-major in political science and criminal justice before going on to earn his M.A. from the CUNY Graduate School of Journalism in New York City.
 He is the cofounder and former director of operations of Muckgers, an hyperlocal, student-focused, investigative publication serving the Rutgers-New Brunswick community.

-Joe is a combat veteran of the New Jersey Army National Guard and served in Iraq from 2008-2009.
+Joe is a seven-year veteran of the New Jersey Army National Guard.
+He was deployed to Iraq from 2008-2009.
 He also has experience as an international relations researcher, graphic designer, 360 video producer, audio and video editor, and podcaster.
 Over the last three years, Joe has coordinated two statewide collaborative reporting projects in New Jersey: Dirty Little Secrets: New Jersey’s Toxic Legacy and In the Shadow of Liberty: Immigration in NJ.
-Joe is currently working on a third collaborative reporting endeavor, this time focusing on the upcoming gubernatorial election in New Jersey.
-He can be reached at firstname.lastname@example.org and at (551) 265-1429.
+Joe is currently working on a third collaborative reporting endeavor called Voting Block, which focuses on the upcoming 2017 gubernatorial election in New Jersey.
+Joe can be reached at email@example.com.

 Copyright 2017 NJ News Commons